ruse-traveler/SCorrelatorQAMaker/README.md

 # SCorrelatorQAMaker [Under Construction]

 A module to generate TNtuples, histograms, functions useful for producing QA plots, determining event/track selection cuts, etc. relevant to the Cold QCD Energy-Energy Correlator analysis.
+Specific routines (such as running the signa-DCA calculation) are compartmentalized into
+"plugins."

 ### TO-DO
   - [Major] Finish skeleton/plumbing